Covalent consists of three component systems:

 The task decorator is called an electron.
 The electron decorator simply turns the function into a dispatchable task.

 For an in-depth description of the SDK, see The Covalent SDK.

 The Covalent server is a lightweight service that runs on your local machine or on a server.
-A dispatcher analyzes workflows (lattices) and hands its component functions (electrons) off to executors.
+A dispatcher analyzes workflows (lattices) and hands its component tasks (electrons) off to executors.
 Each executor is an adaptor to a backend hardware resource.
 Covalent has a growing list of turn-key executors for common compute backends.
 If no executor exists yet for your compute platform, Covalent provides base classes for writing your own.

 For an in-depth description of Covalent services, see Covalent Services.

 The Covalent graphical user interface (GUI) is a browser-based dashboard displayed by the dispatch service.
 Covalent keeps a database of dispatched workflows, and the GUI dashboard lists these dispatched workflows.
 From this list, you can select a single dispatched workflow and examine a graph and runtime details.
 You can also view logs, settings, and result sets.